Skip to main content

 Refer to the Graduate School: Grade Point Average (GPA) Requirement policy: https://policy.wisc.edu/library/UW-1203.

-Other Grade Requirements Grades of C and D received by a candidate in any graduate course will not be counted as credit toward the degree.
-These grades will be counted in the graduate GPA.
+Other Grade Requirements Grades of D received by a candidate in any graduate course will not be counted as satisfying degree requirements.
+These grades will, however, be counted in the graduate GPA.

 Assessments and Examinations None.